-- Over a certain size that they specify (area = width x length).
+- Over a certain size or area (specified by the council).
 As an example: A pergola over 25 square metres may require a permit.

-- Will be above a certain percentage of the existing dwelling (the home).
-As an example: A pergola that is 15% of your home size may require a permit.
+- Above a certain percentage of the existing dwelling (the home).
+For example: A pergola that is 15% of your home size may require a permit.

-- Built over an easement or other infrastructure such as drainage, electrical or communications.
+- Built over an easement or other infrastructure such as drainage, electrical or communication lines.

-If you have found that you will require a permit for your pergola, the next step is deciding whether you hire someone to obtain the permit or you do it yourself.
-Obtaining a permit yourself without the relevant experience can be a difficult and lengthy process and usually involves the following:
+If, after your research you have discovered that you will require a permit for your pergola, the next step is deciding whether you hire someone to obtain the permit or whether you obtain it yourself.
+Obtaining a permit by yourself without any relevant experience can be a difficult and lengthy process.
+For this reason, most people will choose to hire a professional.
+Applying for a building permit usually involves the following:

 - Engineered drawing plans of the pergola and how it will attach to the existing dwelling (your house).
-These plans need to be fairly detailed and show the plans for your pergola in detail.
-The plans would show the size of the pergola (width, height and length), the materials to be used to build the pergola, how it would anchor to the house and any drainage/plumbing for the pergola would also need to be shown.
-Often load and wind factors would also need to be taken into consideration.
+These plans need to be detailed, showing in-depth plans for your pergola and how you plan to build it.
+The plans are required to show the size of the pergola (width, height and length), the materials to be used to build the pergola, how it would anchor to the house and any drainage/plumbing for the pergola that may be relevant.
+Load and wind factors would also need to be taken into consideration when applying.

 - Once you have those drawings, these would need to be sent off with your permit application to your council/shire.

-- Along with this paperwork, usually a fee would need to be paid to the council.
-If you are hiring someone to obtain the permit for you such as a builder, you would most likely have to pay for their time/fee also.
+- Along with this paperwork, a fee would need to be paid to the council.
+If you are hiring someone to obtain the permit for you (for example, a builder), you will most likely have to pay a fee for their time as well.